Respiratory Tract Infection

 IgE-mediated / anaphylaxis / severe reaction :

-* Levofloxacin 500mg PO or IV once daily (12 hourly if severe).
+* Levofloxacin 500mg PO or IV BD (excellent oral bioavailability)

-(Add Metronidazole 500mg TDS IV or 400mg TDS PO in aspiration pneumonia).
+Add Metronidazole 500mg TDS IV or 400mg TDS PO, ( excellent oral bioavailability), in aspiration pneumonia.

 Note: treatment of aspiration pneumonia does not require addition of metronidazole to either piperacillin-tazobactam or co-amoxiclav as both provide sufficient anaerobic cover.